vgeek-z/MtiRec/README.md

     python DHTMRec.py

+## 3.1 Stepped execution information of the code
+The following step information is already prompted in the code

+  Step1: Pack patient's non-null attributes as a document, which is the set of attribute-value pairs (AVPs).

+  Step2: Train the topic model, which named DHTM, to explore the connections between AVPs and therapies.

+  Step3: Combine therapies in different categories to form therapy tuples.

+  Step4: Calculate the connections between patients and therapy tuples by DHTM.

+  Step5: Calculate the connections between patients and therapy tuples by their same key AVPs.

+  Step6: Combine these two kinds of connections by a weighted fusion.

+  Step7: Calculate the accumulated gain of null attribute for patients.

+  Step8: Recommend attributes and evaluate the performance of the model on three metrics.

 # 4. Expected Running Results
 ## 4.1 Progress Prompt Messages
 Prompts for the completion of dataset processing, Gibbs sampling progress, tuple information, etc.